-Estriol cream is a topical treatment prescribed to relieve the symptoms of menopause, including vaginal dryness, inflammation or itching, discomfort or pain during sex, vaginal tightness, spotting, painful urination, and recurrent urinary tract infection (UTI).
+Estriol cream is a topical treatment prescribed to relieve the vulvovaginal symptoms of menopause, including vaginal dryness, inflammation or itching, discomfort or pain during sex, vaginal tightness, spotting.
 It is sold under the brand names Ovestin and Gynest.

 Estriol Cream is a type of hormone replacement therapy (HRT) and contains estriol, a natural form of the hormone oestrogen produced by the body.
 When women reach menopause, the level of oestrogen produced by their ovaries decreases, leading to symptoms such as hot flushes and night sweats, mood swings, irregular periods, and vaginal dryness.
 Estriol Cream works locally by supplementing the hormone oestrogen in the vaginal area, reducing vaginal dryness and discomfort and reducing the likelihood of experiencing regular urinary tract infections (UTIs).

-The active ingredient in Estriol Cream is estriol (0.01%).
+The active ingredient in estriol cream is estriol 1mg/1g.

-The inactive ingredients in Estriol Cream are chlorhexidine dihydrochloride, octyldodecanol, cetyl palmitate, glycerin, cetyl alcohol, stearyl alcohol, polysorbate 60, sorbitan stearate, lactic acid, sodium hydroxide and purified water.
+The inactive ingredients in estriol cream are octyldodecanol, cetyl palmitate, glycerin, cetyl alcohol, stearyl alcohol, polysorbate 60, sorbitan stearate, chlorhexidine dihydrochloride, lactic acid, sodium hydroxide to pH 4 and purified water.

-Your doctor will prescribe the lowest dose of Estriol Cream possible for your symptoms, and may wish to check in regularly to monitor your dosage.
-The usual dosage of Estradiol Cream is 1 full applicator (0.5g) each day for the first 2 to 3 weeks.
-After this time, lower your dose to 1 full applicator (0.05g) twice per week at the same times each week.
+Your doctor will prescribe the lowest dose of estriol cream possible for your symptoms and may wish to check in regularly to monitor your dosage.
+The usual dosage of estriol cream is 1 full applicator (0.5g) each day for the first 2 to 3 weeks.
+After this time, lower your dose to 1 full applicator (0.5g) twice per week at the same times each week.

-If you miss a dose of Estriol Cream, apply the dose as soon as possible within 12 hours of the original time.
-If 12 hours has already passed, skip the dose and apply your next one at the normal time.
+If you miss a dose of estriol cream, apply the dose as soon as possible within 12 hours of the original time.
+If 12 hours have already passed, skip the dose and apply your next one at the normal time.
 Never apply a double dose to make up for a missed one.